SHARE

 Braised Apple BBQ Ribs + Potatoes

-As the weather cools, the oven heats up!
-A slow-cooked meat dish is always the perfect way to end a chilly day, and my Braised Apple BBQ Ribs + Potatoes do not disappoint.
-Slowly braised short ribs are seared and cooked alongside rich veggies and roasted apples in a BBQ and wine-based sauce.
-A new favorite meal for those chilly evenings!
+A slow-cooked meat dish is always the perfect way to end a chilly day, and my Braised Apple BBQ Ribs + Potatoes recipe do not disappoint.
+These slowly braised melt-in-your-mouth short ribs are seared and cooked alongside rich veggies and roasted apples in a BBQ and wine-based sauce.
+A new favorite comforting meal for cozy evenings!
+Completely Dairy-free + Gluten-free.
+Slow cooker + Make Ahead option.

 Plate with silverware and Braised Apple Barbeque Ribs with Potatoes